callsmusic/tgvc-userbot/README.md

 1. prepare python and pip, optionally use `virtualenv`, a `Dockerfile` is provided in the repo as well
 2. `pip install -U -r requirements.txt` to install the requirements
-3. Create a new `config.ini` file, copy-paste the following and replace the values with your own.
+3. Go to [plugins/](plugins/) and choose which plugin you need, create a new `config.ini` file, copy-paste the following and replace the values with your own.
 Exclude or include plugins to fit your needs.
    Create `config.py` and add constants that are specified in module docstrings of enabled plugins.